DreadToki/JobTestApp/README.md

 # JobTestApp
 Yo, I am going to say "Good day" to those gentelmen and ladies who will review this code.
-First of all, thank you for this test, secondly, fck it, I've benn thinking 'bout this task for a long time, but, eventually, I think I did it :)
+First of all, thank you for this test, secondly, fck it, I've been thinking 'bout this task for a long time, but, eventually, I think I did it :)

 -----------------------------------------
 Ok, let's go.